-7. Don’t Worry, You’ll Have Enough Milk
+8) Don’t Worry, You’ll Have Enough Milk

 Milk production depends primarily on your baby’s needs.
-Her sucking stimulates the release of the hormones prolactin and oxytocin which further stimulate milk production.
+Your little one’s sucking stimulates the release of the hormones prolactin and oxytocin which further stimulate milk production.
 But it doesn’t start with your baby’s first suckle.
 Your breasts have been preparing to give milk since the start of your pregnancy.
-So don’t worry, you will have enough milk.
-The more your baby nurses, the more milk you’ll have.

 During the first two or three days of breastfeeding, you may notice a thick yellowish-orange fluid coming out of your breasts.
 Don’t panic.
 That fluid is colostrum and it’s just what your baby needs at the moment.
 Colostrum is very nutritious and contains high levels of antibodies.
-These antibodies boost your baby’s immune system so she can fight off infection.
+These antibodies boost your baby’s immune system so they can fight off infection.

-8. Look For Signs That Breastfeeding Is Going Well
+9) Look For Signs That Breastfeeding Is Going Well

-Your baby’s behavior and health will tell you if nursing is going well or not.
+- Your baby’s behavior and health will tell you if nursing is going well or not.
 Don’t worry if you don’t see these signs all the time.
 Even just one is an indication that your baby is well-fed.

 - Your baby is gaining weight regularly.
-It’s not necessary, however, to weigh your baby daily or, worse yet, to weigh him before or after each feeding.
+It’s not necessary, however, to weigh your baby daily or, worse yet, to weigh them before or after each feeding.
 That would serve no purpose other than to cause you anxiety.
 If your baby is healthy, the monthly weigh-in by the pediatrician is more than sufficient.
 Still, if it makes you feel better, you can weigh your baby once per week at home.

-9. Avoid Engorgement
+10) Avoid Engorgement

-The swelling can actually make it more difficult for your baby to feed which only increases the likelihood that engorgement will continue.
+The swelling can actually make it more difficult for your baby to feed, which only increases the likelihood that engorgement will continue.
 The best way to avoid this painful condition is to nurse your baby as often as possible.

 If engorgement persists, you can hand-express breast milk by gently massaging the areola between your fingers.
 You may want to express milk under a warm shower, which helps the milk flow more easily.
 If you don’t succeed, try using a pump, and continue until your breasts soften and feel comfortable again.